patjlm/rayn-blog/index.md

 * 5% APY
 * 6.5% APY for Ambassador (1000 AKTIO coins staked)

+## Term Vault
+On December 18th, 2023 Rayn launched the Term Vault:
+* deposited money is locked for 1 year
+* 7% APR
+* 10% for Amabassadors until March 18th, 2024.
+Will be 9% after.
+* interests paid daily!

+According to the information in-app, the vault allocation is 60% on Mimo staking and 40% on mining.

 ## Mining vault
 Begining of 2023, Rayn launched the [Mining vault](https://rayn.money/mining-vault/).
 They initially had a pool of 10M USD (or Euros?) allocated to this and added twice 2M since then